 Joaquín Sorolla was born in Valencia and was a Spanish painter.
 Sorolla excelled in the painting of portraits, landscapes, and monumental works of social and historical themes.
 His most typical works are characterized by a dexterous representation of the people and landscape under the bright sunlight of Spain and sunlit water

 Salvador Dalí was a Spanish surrealist artist renowned for his technical skill, precise draftsmanship, and the striking and bizarre images in his work.

 Born in N.E.
 Spain in the Mediterranean coastal town Figueres in Catalonia, Dalí received his formal education in fine arts in Madrid.
 Influenced by Impressionism and the Renaissance masters from a young age, he became increasingly attracted to Cubism and avant-garde movements.
 He moved closer to Surrealism in the late 1920s and joined the Surrealist group in 1929, soon becoming one of its leading exponents.

-Juan Gris, born in Madrid who lived and worked in France for most of his active period.
-Closely connected to the innovative artistic genre Cubism, his works are among the movement’s most distinctive.
+Born in Madrid before living and working in France for most of his active period, Juan Gris was closely connected to the innovative artistic genre Cubism, his works are among the movement’s most distinctive.

 Sources & more https://artsandculture.google.com/project/sights-of-spain